Embedding theorems for random graphs with specified degrees: Introduction

 The sandwich conjecture, if proved to be true, is a powerful tool for analysing $\G(n,d)$, and reveals beautiful distributional relations between the two different random graph models.
 The assumption $d\gg \log n$ is necessary, as for $p=O(\log n/n)$, the maximum and minimum degrees of $\G(n,p)$ differ by some constant factor away from 1, making it impossible for the sandwich conjecture to hold.
-For simplicity, we refer to a coupling $(\G_1,\G_2)$ of two random graphs $\G_1$ and $\G_2$ as embedding $\G_1$ into $\G_2$, if in the coupling a.a.s. (asymptotically almost surely) $\G_1$ is a subgraph of $\G_2$.
+For simplicity, we refer to a coupling $(\G_n^1,\G_n^2)$ of two random graphs $\G_n^{1}$ and $\G_n^{2}$ as {\em embedding $\G_n^1$ into $\G_n^2$}, if in the coupling $\G_n^1$ is a subgraph of $\G_n^2$ with probability going to 1 as $n\to\infty$.
 It turns out that embedding $\G(n,d)$ into $\G(n,p=(1+o(1))d/n)$ is much more difficult than embedding $\G(n,p=(1-o(1))d/n)$ into $\G(n,d)$.
-In their paper~\cite{kim2004sandwiching}, Kim and Vu established an a.a.s.\ embedding of $\G(n,p=(1-o(1))d/n)$ into $\G(n,d)$ for $d$ up to approximately $n^{1/3}$ (and $d\gg \log n$).
+In their paper~\cite{kim2004sandwiching}, Kim and Vu established an embedding of $\G(n,p=(1-o(1))d/n)$ into $\G(n,d)$ for $d$ up to approximately $n^{1/3}$ (and $d\gg \log n$).
 Subsequent work by Dudek, Frieze, Ruci\'{n}ski and {\v{S}ileikis~\cite{dudek2017embedding} improved this result to $d=o(n)$, and extended it to random uniform hypergraphs as well.
 The first 2-side sandwich theorem was proved by Isaev, McKay and the first author~\cite{gao2020sandwiching,gao2022sandwiching} in the case that $d$ is linear in $n$.
-Klimo\"{s}ov\'{a}, Reiher, Ruci\'{n}ski and {\v{S}ileikis~\cite{klimovsova2023sandwiching} proved the sandwich conjecture for $d\gg (n\log n)^{3/4}$.
-Finally the first author~\cite{gao2020kim} confirmed the sandwich conjecture for all $d\gg \log^7 n$.
-It is worth noting that a more general sandwich theorem was presented in~\cite{gao2020sandwiching,gao2022sandwiching} for random graphs $\G(n,\bfd)$ where $\bfd$ is a near-regular degree sequence, where all degrees are asymptotically equal.
-While the proof of~\cite{gao2020kim} should work for such degree sequences as well, this remains an ongoing research direction.
+Klimo\"{s}ov\'{a}, Reiher, Ruci\'{n}ski and {\v{S}ileikis~\cite{klimovsova2023sandwiching} proved the sandwich conjecture for $d\gg (n\log n)^{3/4}$. \jt{Finally Isaev, McKay and the first author~\cite{gao2020kim} confirmed the sandwich conjecture for all $d\ge \log^4 n$.} It is worth noting that a more general sandwich theorem was presented in~\cite{gao2020sandwiching,gao2022sandwiching,gao2020kim} for random graphs $\G(n,\bfd)$ where $\bfd$ is a near-regular degree sequence, where all degrees are asymptotically equal.